arminfro/fs2md/README.md

 It parses a directory recursive and collects all Markdown Files to generate a single Markdown file.

-If wished it calls pandoc to print several formats, specific ranges, each node and a beamer version, for all at once.
+If wished it calls pandoc to print several formats, specific ranges, each node and a beamer version.

 ## Features